piperun/chenron/README.md

 Chenron v1.0 is the first stable release as a bookmark manager.

-As such the current focus is on ensuring stability, in terms of: using it daily, finding edge cases, and fixing bugs before adding new features.
+As such the current focus is on ensuring stability, in terms of:
+- Usability
+- Ensuring edge cases are handled
+- Fixing bugs
+- Adding only features to current established 0.x-1.0 features

+Future milestones (v1.x) will focus on adding in new bleeding edge features such as:
+- document support (Markdown)
+- AI-assisted tagging (local or via API)
-Future milestones (v1.x) include document support, AI-assisted tagging, and JSON import/export for power users.
+- JSON import/export for power users.

+These will not be versionned differently from the current focus area.

+Once these features are implemented we will transition to 2.x.
 ---

 *This project was built with AI assistance.*